DV

 What is the difference between JEPI and SPYI?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by JPMorgan and NEOS respectively.

 Can I hold both JEPI and SPYI?